Nike-Inc/cerberus/API.md

 ### Get metadata [GET]

-Returns pageable metadata for all SDBs
+Returns pageable metadata for all SDBs.
-You can use has_next and next_offset from the response to paginate through all records
+You can use has_next and next_offset from the response to paginate through all records.

 + Parameters
     + limit (number) - OPTIONAL: The number of records to include in the metadata result.
 Defaults to 100